raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 At the server, the inactivity timer is cleared upon reception of a request and remains cleared until transmission of the corresponding response.

-For long-lived DNS Stateful operations, an operation is considered in progress for as long as the state is active, until it is cancelled.
+For long-lived DNS Stateful operations (such as a Push Notification subscription {{?I-D.ietf-dnssd-push}} or a Discovery Relay interface subscription {{?I-D.sctl-dnssd-mdns-relay}}), an operation is considered in progress for as long as the operation is active, until it is cancelled.
-This means that a DSO Session can exist, with a state active, with no messages flowing in either direction, for far longer than the inactivity timeout, and this is not an error.
-This is why there are two separate
+This means that a DSO Session can exist, with active operations, with no messages flowing in either direction, for far longer than the inactivity timeout, and this is not an error.
-timers: the inactivity timeout, and the keepalive interval.
+This is why there are two separate timers: the inactivity timeout, and the keepalive interval.
-Just because a DSO Session has no traffic for an extended period of time does not automatically make that DSO Session "inactive", if it has active state that is awaiting events.
+Just because a DSO Session has no traffic for an extended period of time does not automatically make that DSO Session "inactive", if it has an active operation that is awaiting events.

 ***